Use Big Dipper to find star Capella | EarthSky.org

 Tonight – or any autumn or winter evening – if you can see the Big Dipper, use its famous pointer stars (which point to Polaris, the North Star) to find the bright golden star Capella in the constellation Auriga the Charioteer.
 The top two bowl stars point toward Capella, as we depict on the chart at the top of this post.

 Capella is sometimes called the Goat Star.
 In fact, the star name Capella is the Latin word for nanny goat.
 Near Capella, you’ll find a tiny asterism – a noticeable pattern on the sky’s dome – consisting of three fainter stars.
-This little triangle of stars is called the Kids.
+This little triangle of stars is called the Kids (baby goats).

 The phrase spring up and fall down gives you some idea of the Big Dipper’s place in the evening sky.
 On fall evenings for us in the Northern Hemisphere, the Big Dipper sits way down low in the northern sky.